• Home

 About This Version

-Tony Bennett recorded “O Christmas Tree” in 2004 and released it in 2008 for A Swingin’ Christmas.
-It was arranged by Lee Musiker, who also plays, beautifully, the solo piano on the recording.
+Tony Bennett recorded “O Christmas Tree” in 2004 for A Swingin’ Christmas, released in 2008.
+Lee Musiker wrote the arrangement and played piano for the recording.

-“O Christmas Tree,” as well as A Swingin’ Christmas is available on Apple Music.
+“O Christmas Tree,” as well as AW Swingin’ Christmas, is available on Apple Music.

-The song of the day for Wednesday, December 21, 2022, the eighth day of The Twelve Days of a Tony Bennett Christmas, is “Have Yourself a Merry Little Christmas.”
+The song of the day for December 17, 2025, the 4th day of a Tony Bennett Christmas, is “Silver Bells,”

 About This Song